 University of California Santa Cruz's Raphael Kudela led a special session on the 2015 West Coast domoic acid event that focused on the results of the NCCOS California HAB "hotspots" project.Dr.
 Kudela also gave a symposium opening plenary talk on the topic.

-NCCOS also co-chaired a NOAA session for symposium attendees to receive information on the NOAA Ecological Forecasting Roadmap in relation to HAB forecasting, the HAB Operational Forecast System, the Phytoplankton Monitoring Network, and NCCOS’s competitive HAB programs (ECOHAB, MERHAB, and PCMHAB).
+NCCOS also co-chaired a NOAA session for symposium attendees to receive information on the NOAA Ecological Forecasting Roadmap in relation to HAB forecasting, NOAA Harmful Algal Bloom Forecasts, the Phytoplankton Monitoring Network, and NCCOS's competitive HAB programs (ECOHAB, MERHAB, and PCMHAB).

 The symposium was attended by representatives from federal, state, and local government; academia; and the private sector, and was held aboard the legendary Cunard ocean liner Queen Mary.